FuelLabs/fuel-specs/src/vm/index.md

 1. `[$ssp, $sp)`: the writable stack area of the call frame.
 1. `[$hp, $fp->$hp)`: the heap area allocated by this call frame.

+A single write must fall within a single owned memory range.
+Even if `$hp == $sp`, a write instruction like `SW` cannot cross the boundary between the stack and the heap.